 Picton Karting Track

-Picton is another outdoor karting track that is also home to an enviable range of go-kart racing to suit all abilities and loves for speed, with its top-of-the-range 17hp karts weighing in at just 80kg and capable of speeds up to 110km/h.
+Picton is another outdoor go karting track in Sydney that is home to an enviable range of go kart racing to suit all abilities and loves for speed, with its top-of-the-range 17hp karts weighing in at just 80kg and capable of speeds up to 110km/h.
 Session times for all karts except those 17hp monsters are 15 minutes (10 minutes for the big boys).

 Picton also hosts a comprehensive range of group packages, from Grand Prix challenges to birthday parties and bucks or even hens parties.
 So if you’ve got an event coming up and fancy something a little different with regards to entertainment, Picton is more than happy to oblige.